Capitalism’s limit cases?

 It is a fait établi that most people maintain that centralisation and the erosion of our freedoms is a good thing.
+But that is far from the truth.
+Imagine that from tomorrow, you are not able to access the internet to read the news, communicate with others, or play your favorite casino games online on sites like https://casinopal.org/casinos-rtg.html.
+It will immediately affect our lives, and our freedom will become much more critical.
 Such thoughts are based on rhetoric and ignorance of basic political principles, and we are justified, as libertarians, to reject them.
 However, a sizable proportion of people do agree that government should be smaller.
 Economists are a group which usually agrees with this kind of statement, because they study the economy and know that freedom in general is most conductive to prosperity.

 However, even if we agree that capitalism is a superior alternative, there is still room for disagreement.
 A new doctrine has emerged, both in economics and in the population in general, called “market failure”.
 This is the idea that there are specific contexts or markets where capitalism fails to produce an optimal result, and that therefore the government is justified to intervene in those cases.
 However, both premises are questionable.

 The common conception of such failures is easier to refute – since usually they are not even based on capitalism.

 Surely the most ridiculous example is pollution.
 Some people propose that pollution (or even things like visual pollution) is an unresolved problem in libertarian systems.
 This class of arguments is downright laughable.
 If it is already an established fact that the right of property exists, then a break of that right is a crime.
 It cannot be any more clearer than that.
 If I crank my radio to a hundred and fifty decibels, and blast it on my front lawn, I’m disturbing the peace – we acknowledge that fact even in our current societies.